Interstate 490 (Illinois)

 Interstate 490 (I-490), also known as the O'Hare West Bypass and Western O'Hare Beltway, is a 6 mi electronic toll highway and a beltway that is currently under construction near Chicago, Illinois; it will run along the west side of O'Hare International Airport.
 The tollway will connect I-294 (Tri-State Tollway) to a western access point to the airport.
 From there, it will continue northward to an extension of Illinois Route 390 (IL 390, formerly known as the Elgin-O'Hare Expressway) and I-90 (Jane Addams Memorial Tollway).
 The O'Hare Western Bypass is part of the Elgin–O'Hare Western Access (EOWA) project.
 Building the highway will affect the villages of Elk Grove Village, Wood Dale, Itasca, and Bensenville.
-The route will run through the 1979 American Airlines Flight 191 crash site, one of the deadliest aviation incidents in US history.
+The route will run through the 1979 American Airlines Flight 191 crash site, the deadliest aviation accident in US history.

 Route description

 I-490 will begin at a partial interchange with I-294 (Tri-State Tollway) in Franklin Park, south of O'Hare International Airport.
 There will be an interchange with Franklin Avenue/Green Street.
 The tollway will head north before curving westward to briefly parallel the Canadian Pacific Railway before crossing it.
 Immediately afterwards, the tollway will have an interchange with IL 19 (Irving Park Road).
 On the western side of O'Hare International Airport, I-490 will have an interchange with IL 390 (Elgin–O'Hare Tollway) at the entrance to a planned western terminal.
 Continuing north, I-490 will cross over the Canadian Pacific Railway and the Union Pacific Railroad Milwaukee Subdivision and have an interchange with IL 72 (Touhy Avenue) before ending at a trumpet interchange with I-90 (Jane Addams Memorial Tollway) in Des Plaines.